jsiwiecki/US_Congressional_Stock_Monitor/README.md

 #### Spark Application
 This application reads data from `RAW` location in S3.
 Do necessary transformations and returns a final data to `DATA` in S3.
 It obtaines secrets from AWS Secrets Manager and runs from Docker container.

-### TO DO:
-Data Automation

-Data Visualization
+#### Data Visualization

-Alerts
+#TO DO

 ## How to run?

 ### AWS LAMBDA
-In AWS Lambda following function is used:
+In AWS Lambda following functions are used:
 - FetchHouseStockWatcher

-This function fetches aggregated data about all transactions from `https://senate-stock-watcher-data.s3-us-west-2.amazonaws.com`

-#### Installation
-1. Zip needed libraries
-`zip -r ../deployment_package.zip .`

-2. Zip zipped libs with function itself
-`zip -g deployment_package.zip FetchHouseStockWatcher.py`

-3. Upload it to AWS Lambda.
-Remember to adjust Handler:
-`<NameOfScript>.<NameOfMainFunction>`

-4. Add environmental variables to AWS Lambda:
-`S3_BUCKET_NAME`
-`STOCK_WATCHER_API_URL`

-5. This script for AWS Lambda needs proper permissions to be able to save file in S3

-6. Setup a trigger / frequence to fetch data by AWS Lambda function.
+- SaveFetchDate

+Each of function has its own README file with an instruction how to install them.

 ### SNOWFLAKE
-1. Run scripts in `db_scripts`
+1. Run scripts from `db_scripts`

+### SPARK APPLICATION
+1. TO DO

 ### CONCLUSIONS: